DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 It was one of [unexplored regions] which humans are yet to step on and investigate.
 Taking as example world's largest forest <span title="jp. シィエル・ミリ">Ciel Mir</span>, humanity only investigate at most 20% of it.
 There are even reports indicating that there dozens of undiscovered animals, insects and plants.
-And this gigantic sea of trees is current domain of Foreign gods.
+And this gigantic sea of trees is current domain of Sidhes.

 "Angels built themself palace above clouds,
 Fairies set up themself a village near beautiful lake,